 Items that do not meet the above criteria and are typically outside requests seeking Senate advice on, review of, or approval of an item.
 Examples include proposed changes in the Academic Personnel Manual; major changes in budgeting or new initiatives with significant budgetary impact; proposed changes to university or campus policies; and more.

--A written request to comment on a written proposal (see below for how to consult at an early, pre-proposal stage).
-The request is for an opinion that may change a proposal rather than simply to inform the Senate.
+Consultation is a formal institutional process that involves a written request to comment on a written proposal (see below for how to consult at a pre-proposal stage).
+The request is for feedback that may change a proposal rather than simply to inform the Senate.

--The problem, challenge, or opportunity that the proposal seeks to address;
+- The problem, challenge, or opportunity that the proposal seeks to address;

 Note: All timelines are formulated and communicated on a case-by-case basis.
 Below are general guidelines.